Kohala (mountain): Human history

 Kohala supports a very complex hydrological cycle.
 In the early part of the 20th century, this was exploited by building surface irrigational channels designed to capture water at the higher elevations and distribute it to the then-extensive sugarcane industry.
 In 1905, after 18 months and the loss of 17 lives, the Kohala Ditch, a vast network of flumes and ditches, measuring 22 mi in length, was completed.
 It has since come into use by ranches, farms, and homes.
 A portion of the ditch became a tourist attraction until it was damaged by the 2006 Kiholo Bay earthquake, centered just southwest of the mountain.
 The Hawaii County Department of Water Supply relies on streams from Kohala to supply water to the population of the island.
 With increasing demand, the original surface channels have been supplemented by deep wells designed to channel groundwater for domestic use.
 In 2003 the Kohala Watershed Partnership was formed, a voluntary group of private land owners and state managers, designed to help manage the Kohala watershed and to protect it from threats, most especially invasive species.

 Another project to raise awareness of Kohala's ecosystem is The Kohala Center, an independent, not-for-profit, community-based organization for research and education.
 It was established as a response to requests by island residents to create an educational and employment opportunity related to Hawaii's natural and cultural significance.
-The center's mission is "to respectfully engage the Island of Hawaii as an extraordinary and vibrant research and learning laboratory for humanity."
+The center's mission is "to respectfully engage the Island of Hawaiʻi as an extraordinary and vibrant research and learning laboratory for humanity."
 The land around Kohala is administered as two districts, North Kohala and South Kohala, of the County of Hawaiʻi.
 The beaches, parks, golf courses, and resorts in South Kohala are called "the Kohala Coast."